Why should you trust the information on this web page?

 • Send press releases to all local radio, TV, newspaper and community bloggers

-• Ask all volunteers to post about the event to their online social networking profiles (FaceBook, MySpace, etc.) and to their blogs, and to email their friends and family about the event
+• Ask all volunteers to post about the event to their online social networking profiles and to their blogs, and to email their friends and family about the event

-• Create a group on online social networking sites (FaceBook, MySpace, etc.) and ask all volunteers to join the group and to encourage their friends and family to join such too
+• Create an online group and ask all volunteers to join the group and to encourage their friends and family to join such too.

 Marketing for a mid-size or large event needs to get out early and often.
 People need to hear about the event, no matter the size, months in advance, and then again weeks in advance, and then again days in advance.